Schiiss/blog/_posts/2025-04-14-building-data-products-with-databricks-apps.md

 3. Now the end users can start using it.
 How will we roll out features quickly?
 How will we monitor the app?

-Deploying the above basically became an 'integrations problem' and took us away from quickly providing value to the end users.
-It took a day or two just to set this up, and that was for a single data product.
+Deploying the above basically became an 'integrations problem' and took us away from quickly providing value to the end users. **It took a day or two just to set this up, and that was for a single data product**.
 Of course, we’ll get more efficient over time, but it still adds significant overhead.
 I would also argue that a handful of steps mentioned above require a platform engineer skillset which most data teams do not readily have access to.

 How can we make this process easier for data engineers to allow them to deliver business value faster?

-**Enter Databricks Apps.**
+**Enter Databricks Apps!**

 Right from the [documentation](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/databricks-apps/) it says 'Databricks Apps lets developers create secure data and AI applications on the Databricks platform and share those apps with users'.